Bank of America Merrill Lynch, JP Morgan top Extel awards

-LONDON (Reuters) - Bank of America Merrill Lynch (BAC.N) scooped the prize as top pan-European equity brokerage at the annual Thomson Reuters (TRI.TO) Extel Awards on Monday, ending UBS’s UBSN.VX 12-year winning streak.
+LONDON, June 10 (Reuters) - Bank of America Merrill Lynch scooped the prize as top pan-European equity brokerage at the annual Thomson Reuters Extel Awards on Monday, ending UBS’s 12-year winning streak.

-JP Morgan Asset Management (JPM.N) was named best fund manager for the fourth consecutive year.
+JP Morgan Asset Management was named best fund manager for the fourth consecutive year.

 The awards are among the most coveted prizes in the European financial industry and often referred to as Oscars of the sector, being based on the votes of thousands of industry insiders.